ramsey/php-history/CONTRIBUTING.md

 When you do begin working on your feature, here are some guidelines to consider:

 * Your pull request description should clearly detail the changes you have made.
-* If adding new data to the `data/` directory, please use `data-template.yaml` and follow the directions in it.
+* If adding new data to the `data/events/` directory, please use `event-template.yaml` and follow the directions in it.
 * **Use topic/feature branches.** Please do not ask to pull from your main branch.
   * For more information, see "[Understanding the GitHub flow][gh-flow]."
 * **Submit one feature or data per pull request.** If you have multiple features or data you wish to submit, please break them into separate pull requests.

-## Copyright and Public Domain Dedication
+## Copyright, Licensing, and Public Domain Dedication

-By contributing any work to the `data/` directory, to the extent that you own the copyright and related rights in the work you are contributing, you voluntarily elect to apply CC0 (public domain dedication) to your work contributed to the `data/` directory and publicly distribute your work under the terms of CC0, with knowledge of your copyright and related rights in your work and the meaning and intended legal effect of CC0 on those rights.
+By contributing any work to the `data/events/` directory, to the extent that you own the copyright and related rights in the work you are contributing, you voluntarily elect to apply CC0 (public domain dedication) to your work contributed to the `data/events/` directory and publicly distribute your work under the terms of CC0, with knowledge of your copyright and related rights in your work and the meaning and intended legal effect of CC0 on those rights.
 For more details, please read the [CC0 1.0 Universal Deed][cc0].

 All work not contributed to the `data/` directory (e.g., source code for managing and working with the data) is governed by the terms of the GNU Affero General